Fin 320 Final Project Financial Formulas

 • Use Financial Software: Learn how to use Excel or other financial software to perform calculations quickly and accurately.

-• Check Your Work: Double-check your calculations and ensure that your results make sense.
+• Check Your Work: Double-check your calculations and check that your results make sense.

 • Seek Help When Needed: Don't be afraid to ask your professor or classmates for help if you are struggling with a particular concept or formula.